 Oh, the stresses of fame.
 You need to look your best all the time.
 What’s more important to being camera-ready than having a great smile?
-Beautiful, straight, white smiles aren’t something we’re all born with, and that’s true even for Hollywood celebrities.
+Beautiful, straight, white smiles aren’t something we’re all born with, and that’s true even for Hollywood stars.
 When celebrities are being photographed with crooked or crowded teeth, their stylists send them to the orthodontist.
-Just like with anyone else, orthodontic treatment is different for all of them.
-Some have worn the clear plastic aligners from Invisalign, others have braces attached to the backs of their teeth, and others have had traditional metal braces for all the world to see.
-Chances are, whatever braces treatment you or someone in your family has had, so has a celebrity out there.

 Early treatment for any dental issue can save you valuable time, money and effort.
 In fact, an ounce of prevention is worth an entire mouth of cure when it comes to dental disease.
 Many dental issues can be simple to fix if caught and treated early, while they can grow to be much more expensive if you wait to get treatment.